ChaseTramel/MadPea-Take-Home/README.md

 - [x] Move door smoothly on the x axis, wait six seconds, then move door back smoothly
 - [x] Door makes door sound when first moving
 - [x] Button on HUD turns from red to blue

+## Potential Features

+- Remember attempts by player
+- Prevent spamming imputs
+- Lock down the keypad after a certain amount of attempts